 - 1. Late Assignment policy for the first draft: - Late papers are accepted.
 For each hour that the assignment is late, one percent (1%) will be deducted from the assignment score. - Note that a first draft is required to receive a grade on the final submission.
 Late first drafts are accepted. - 2.
-Email your paper LastNameFinal.pdf and letter LastNameLetter.pdf by the due date. - 3.
-In the folder called assignment7final in your MATH2794W YourName project, put all source files (.tex, .bib, image files, etc) needed to produce the PDF file.
+Email your paper LastNameFinal.pdf and letter LastNameLetter.pdf by the due date.
+The following is the template for the letter LastNameLetter.pdf: finalcover.tex - 3.
+In the folder called assignment7final in your Overleaf project, put all source files (.tex, .bib, image files, etc) needed to produce the PDF file.